gfw-api/geotrellis-collections-api-research/README.md

 #### Setup

-Clone the project, make sure that Docker's running, then run:
+Clone the project and run:

 ```sh
 make